Reham Rafiq: Life and career

 Reham Rafiq began her career as a dancer, participating in an Arts Council dance competition at an early age and later working as a background dancer in productions such as Romeo Weds Heer and Heer Maan Ja.
 For over two years, she performed with the dance troupe at the Lux Style Awards, where directors frequently positioned her prominently due to her strong expression and choreographic skill.

 Following her dance training, Rafiq expanded into voice‑over work.
 Her ability to modulate her voice led her to provide dubbing for animated characters—often voicing male child roles—and for Turkish dramas.
 She has described this as an early phase of her career before acting opportunities emerged.
 She began voice‑over work around 2010 and later focused more seriously on dubbing after completing her education.

 Her acting debut came with the Nabeel Qureshi–directed feature film Khel Khel Mein (2021), in which she appeared alongside Sajal Aly and Bilal Abbas Khan in a credited role as Noorie.
 Thereafter, she appeared in television dramas including Jhoom (2023), Kaffara (2024), Judwaa (2025), and Parwarish (2025), earning recognition for her performances—particularly for her role as Amal in Parwarish.

 During her acting career, Rafiq has remained highly active on social media, regularly sharing dance clips and engaging with followers.
 Several of her dance videos—such as an impromptu performance at a friend's wedding and dance reels from drama sets—have gone viral and generated significant public discussion.

 Besides dance and acting, she demonstrated her voice‑over ability in public appearances, including performing a live dubbing demonstration on Tabish Hashmi's Hasna Mana Hai, where she voiced a cartoon character live on stage.

 Personal life

 Reham is the younger sister of singer Nimra Rafiq.
 In April 2025, Reham married Shakeeb Khan in a close family ceremony.
-According to reports, both her family and her husband offered strong support for her career.
+According to reports, both her family and her husband offer strong support for her career.